pavrorov/makedjvu/README.md

 ```

 First of all, the book DjVu file is named after the name of the
 folder the `Makefile` resides.
-Please not, however, that any spaces in
+Please note, however, that any spaces in
 the filename are substituted by `_` in order to make the filename
 compatible with `make`.